 Nested Sampling, in turn, is not immune to its own implementation-specific biases, and its error bar is also conditional.
 The NS error calculation assumes that at each iteration, a new live point is drawn perfectly uniformly from the prior volume constrained by the current likelihood threshold \citep{Skilling06}.
 In practice, this is approximated with an inner MCMC sampler which, in high-dimensional or complex posteriors, can struggle to explore the entire valid region.
 This inefficiency can introduce a systematic bias that the reported statistical error does not account for.
 However, since nested sampling is a global algorithm (sampling over the entire prior instead of rapidly settling into the posterior), it can properly account for the error in the specific path taken when crossing from the prior to the posterior, and it is unlikely to miss modes when run at sufficient precision.
 The secondary $A_{\text{IA},10}$ peak, for example, was found in very few of the HMC chains, due to the sampler's sensitivity to its initialisation, and was thus under-represented by those posterior samples.
-We stress that this is an unphysical mode in a nuisance parameter, and may well be just an artifact of the formulation of the likelihood.
+We stress that this is an unphysical mode in a nuisance parameter, and may well be just an artefact of the formulation of the likelihood.

-Bringing the overall runtime of this challenging frontier problem to a level that multiple methods can be tested with rapid turn around is a significant success of the optimizations performed as part of this work.
-It is now possible to investigate the discrepancy between the harmonic and NS based pipelines by incorporating other advanced MCMC based normalizing constant estimators such as Sequential Monte Carlo~\citep{doucet_introduction_2001, chopin2020introduction}.
+Bringing the overall runtime of this challenging frontier problem to a level that multiple methods can be tested with rapid turn around is a significant success of the optimisations performed as part of this work.
+It is now possible to investigate the discrepancy between the \texttt{harmonic} and NS based pipelines by incorporating other advanced MCMC-based normalising constant estimators such as Sequential Monte Carlo~\citep{doucet_introduction_2001, chopin2020introduction}.

 We claim that maintaining and developing multiple approaches to likelihood-based inference is essential for consistency and robustness.
 Both methods have a rightful place in the modern cosmologist’s toolkit, and our discussion illustrates their respective strengths and weaknesses, particularly for problems at this scale.